aakanksha1/TwitterFeud/README.md

 # Celebrity Feud Netork

-Visualizing celebrity twitter beef
+Visualizing the latest celebrity feuds

-To run the code, install all the dependency(node and npm are required):
+To run the code, install all the dependencies (node and npm are required):

 <code>npm install</code>